boyter/boyter.org/content/posts/start-with-elastic-search-2018.md

 }
 {{</highlight>}}

-Into the same index/type and everything will work.
+Into the same index of the same type and everything will work.
 However it will be problematic as a consumer as you will need to guess what type the documents coming out of elastic are.
-It will be especially problematic when it comes to adding facets and other fancy queries on top of your search.
+It will be especially annoying when it comes to adding facets and other fancy queries on top of your search.

 > Rule of thumb.
 Use an index per project and type per each unique thing you want to search against.